syn2cat/doorbuzz/README.txt

 when booting, the button led uses morsecode to send the low byte of the IP adress in decimal

+phone_notification_client.sh communicates with pidor's doorbuzz_wrapper.sh
+to command the flash light

 todo
 ====